 A Chapter 7 case is sometimes called “liquidation.”
 In any individual bankruptcy case, certain types of property are exempt from creditors and are kept by the debtor.
-In a Chapter 7 case, all of the debtor’s assets that aren’t subject to an exemption are surrendered and liquidated or distributed in order to pay creditors’ claims.
-Still, in many individual filings, due to the exemptions, the debtor will keep most or all of his or her property, and once the case is completed, most of the debtor’s debts that existed prior to filing the petition (see the first paragraph of the answer to Q. 11-1 below) are discharged.
+In a Chapter 7 case, all of the debtor’s assets for which the debtor does not, or cannot, claim an exemption are subject to being liquidated by the Chapter 7 trustee, with the net proceeds distributed in order to pay creditors’ claims.
+Still, in most individual filings, due to the exemptions, the debtor will keep most or all of his or her property, and once the case is completed, most (and sometimes all) of the debtor’s debts that existed prior to filing the petition (see the first paragraph of the answer to Q. 11-1 below) are “discharged” (legally eliminated).

 As explained below, eligibility for Chapter 7 is subject to a “means test,” which requires debtors making an income above certain levels to instead file a Chapter 13 case.
 This section of these materials contemplates debtors who file voluntary bankruptcy petitions.
 However, Chapter 7 cases may also be involuntarily instituted by a debtor’s creditors.
 There are no limits on the amount of debt that an individual may have and still file a Chapter 7.

 A Chapter 13 case is sometimes called “reorganization.”
 In Chapter 13, a debtor who has regular income is required to follow a “plan” that obligates the debtor to pay some or all of his or her debts over a 3-5 year period.
-Chapter 13 is available only to an individual with regular income whose unsecured debts are less than $394,725 and whose secured debts (usually a mortgage) are less than $1,184,200.
+Chapter 13 is available only to an individual with regular income whose unsecured debts are less than $ 419,275 and whose secured debts (e.g., mortgage or auto loan) are less than $ 1,257,850.
 11 U.S.C. § 109(e).
-(Under 11 U.S.C. § 104, the foregoing dollar figures are adjusted periodically; the figures provided throughout this section will be current until April 1, 2019.)
+(Under 11 U.S.C. § 104, the foregoing dollar figures are adjusted periodically; the figures provided throughout this section will be current until April 1, 2022.)
 A Chapter 13 case must be voluntary.

 Even though a Chapter 13 case requires a repayment plan that lasts several years, Chapter 13 does offer certain benefits compared with Chapter 7.
-For example, some homeowners who would lose their homes under a Chapter 7 case might be able to keep it under a Chapter 13 case.
+For example, some homeowners who would lose their home under a Chapter 7 case might be able to keep it under a Chapter 13 case.
 (With respect to Chapter 7 filings and home ownership, the “homestead” exemption is discussed in the answer to Q. 11-18 below.)
-In addition, when the debtor is facing foreclosure under a mortgage, a mortgage lender generally cannot foreclose on a home during the automatic stay that goes into effect after the filing of a petition (the automatic stay is discussed below), and under a Chapter 13 case, missed payments can be cured over the term of the plan (and, in effect, the mortgage is reinstated).
+In addition, when the debtor is facing foreclosure under a mortgage, a mortgage lender generally cannot foreclose on a home during the automatic stay that goes into effect after the filing of a petition (the automatic stay is discussed below), and under a Chapter 13 case, missed payments can be cured over the term of the plan, thereby reinstating the mortgage.

 Under both Chapters 7 and 13, certain debts cannot be discharged (these include alimony and child support, student loans under most circumstances, or debts relating to death or injury due to the debtor’s drunk driving), but Chapter 13 contains a “super discharge” that allows for discharge of some debts, upon completion of the plan, that would not be dischargeable in a Chapter 7 case (explained below).
 The Chapter 13 super discharge was much more extensive prior to 2005, when it was narrowed substantially by the BAPCPA, but it still covers certain debts that cannot be discharged under Chapter 7.
 Chapter 13 also allows the debtor to retain possession of his or her property, even non-exempt property, while making payments under a repayment plan.
 However, Chapter 13 requires that creditors be paid at least as much as they would receive under Chapter 7, which means that the amount repaid under the plan must equal or exceed the value of the retained non-exempt property.